Digital Maturity

 The web-based platform supports organisations to:

-• regularly review the various sections within the survey, track progress and plot change over time;
+- regularly review the various sections within the survey, track progress and plot change over time;

-• produce reports for planning and reporting purposes, including business cases;
+- produce reports for planning and reporting purposes, including business cases;

-• compare organisational results to national averages;
+- compare organisational results to national averages;

-• inform national planning, co-ordination and priority setting.
+- inform national planning, co-ordination and priority setting.

 In April 2023, all NHS Boards, Health and Social Care Partnership’s and Local Authorities were invited to participate in the survey.
-The online platform re-opened in October, with the move to a continuous operating model, allowing organisations to plot results in a time series.
+The online platform re-opened in October 2023, with the move to a continuous operating model, allowing organisations to plot results in a time series.
+The platform is now available at any time.

 The survey is divided into three sections across a range of topics.
-There is also a staff survey, which while anonymous will enable you to understand staff members experience and their learning requirements across a range of care settings.
+There is also a staff survey, which while anonymous, will enable you to understand staff members experience and their learning requirements across a range of care settings.

 About work area